wangyufan216/starter-hugo-research-group/content/post/21-02-01-Innovation-paper/index.md

 ---
-title: Our new paper is publised in The Innovation
+title: Our new paper is publised in *The Innovation*!
 date: 2021-02-01
 ---